 Portsmouth is home to Britain's most successful municipal port, offering more routes than any other UK ferry port.
 In 2014, more than 2 million passengers travelled through Portsmouth International Port on continental and Channel Islands services alone.

 The city's marine and maritime sector is underpinned by well-established trade bodies, a dedicated supply chain, and extensive talent pool within the city and wider Solent region.

 The engineering skills to meet the needs of the marine and maritime sector are nurtured here.
-The University of Portsmouth trains many highly skilled graduates each year and the Royal Navy is working closely with the University, the city council, BAE Systems and QinetiQ on a new University Technical College to open in Portsmouth in September 2017.
-It will be a sub-regional centre for maritime, marine and advanced engineering training, aligned with the strategic direction of regional employers and with a specialist STEM curriculum.
+The University of Portsmouth trains many highly skilled graduates each year and the Royal Navy, the University, the city council, BAE Systems and QinetiQ worked together to open a new University Technical College in Portsmouth, a sub-regional centre for maritime, marine and advanced engineering training, aligned with the strategic direction of regional employers and with a specialist STEM curriculum.

 The south coast is recognised as the UK's leading marine and maritime hub, with world-renowned research institutions and sector-leading innovative businesses.
 Strong maritime heritage and cutting-edge R&D attract a growing network of scientific, advanced engineering and high-tech manufacturing companies.
 With convenient freight and passenger ports and airports, trading overseas is easy.
 The UK's marine sector makes a £19bn GVA contribution.
 The south coast continues to build on its competitive strengths and unrivalled reputation for quality and plans to grow even stronger in the years ahead.
 The great opportunities in Portsmouth have recently been promoted through 'Investment in GREAT BRITAIN' as part of the opportunities of the south coast.